Efficient evaluation of risk allocations: Sum of dependent rvs

-\begin{example} We consider a portfolio of $n = 6$ risks, with $\Theta$ following a shifted geometric rv with pmf $f_{\Theta}(k) = (1-\alpha)\alpha^{k-1}$, for $k \in \mathbb{N}^+$, with $\alpha = 0.5$.
+\begin{example} We consider a portfolio of $n = 6$ risks, with $\Theta$ following a shifted geometric rv with pmf $f_{\Theta}(k) = (1-\alpha)\alpha^{k-1}$, for $k \in \mathbb{N}_1$, with $\alpha = 0.5$.
 It follows that the underlying dependence structure is an Ali-Mikhail-Haq copula.
 Following \cite{cossette2018dependent}, we select a threshold $\varepsilon = 10^{-10}$, such that $\theta^*= 34$.
 The indemnity payments are the same as in Table \ref{tab:ex-bern-indep}.
-We present the validation curve, the pmf for the conditional means of risk $X_3$, and the pmf of $S$ in Figure \ref{fig:bern-cond-means-arch} for $\alpha \in \{0, 0.1, 0.5, 0.8, 0.95\}.$ Increasing the dependence parameter has the effect of increasing the probability of zero contributions and of full ($X_3 = b_3$) contributions.
+We present the validation curve, the pmf for the conditional means of risk $X_3$, and the pmf of $S$ in Figure \ref{fig:bern-cond-means-arch} for $\alpha \in \{0, 0.1, 0.5, 0.8, 0.95\}.$ Increasing the dependence parameter increases the probability of zero contributions and full ($X_3 = b_3$) contributions.
 For other allocation values, the support of $E[X_3 | S]$ tends to cluster around the same value of 6 since increasing the dependence also increases the probability of mutual occurrence.
 Indeed, the probabilities for the outcomes $X_1 = 1, X_4 = 4$ and $X_5 = 5$ become more likely (resp.
 0.006, 0.007, 0.011, 0.02 and 0.032 for $\alpha =$ 0, 0.1, 0.5, 0.8 and 0.95), so more diversification occurs when the total costs are divisible by 10, as $\alpha$ increases.

-Next, we add 69 participants to the pool to investigate the effect of reducing the sparsity of the possible expected allocations.
+Next, we add 69 participants to the pool to investigate the effect of reducing the sparsity of the possible unconditional expected allocations.
 We present the validation curve, the values of $\Pr(E[X_3|S] = k)$ for $k \in \{0, \dots, 441\}$ and $\alpha = \{0, 0.1, 0.5, 0.8, 0.95\}$ in Figure \ref{fig:bern-cond-means-50-arch}.
-Note that the pmf of $S$ does not always converge to a normal distribution, hence central limit theorems do not apply.
+Note that the pmf of $S$ does not always converge to a normal distribution; hence, central limit theorems do not apply.
 Indeed, the common mixture representation of the Ali-Mikhail-Haq copula generates multiple nodes for the pmf of $S$ in this example.
-However, the OGF method with the FFT algorithm lets us extract the exact values of the pmf of expected allocations with ease.
-As we increase the dependence parameter, the probability mass of $S$ and $E[X_3|S]$ is less concentrated around its means, thus the tail of the distributions have non-zero mass, so there are no numerical issues in the validation curve.
+However, the OGF method with the FFT algorithm lets us easily extract the exact values of the pmf of unconditional expected allocations.
+As we increase the dependence parameter, the probability masses of $S$ and $E[X_3|S]$ are less concentrated around their means; thus, the tail of the distributions have non-zero mass, so there are no numerical issues in the validation curve.
 The code for this example is provided in Appendix \ref{app:arch}. \end{example}